michael7101/Cyclistic-Case-Study/README.md

 **Notes:**
-* The ride_length Min is -29049.97 minutes and the Max is 55944.15 minutes for our analyse we will reduce the data set to only ride_length columns values between o and 24 hours.
+* The ride_length Min is -29049.97 minutes and the Max is 55944.15 minutes for our analyse we will reduce the data set to only "ride_length" columns values between o and 24 hours.

 **Remove trips that the ride length is <= 0 or more than one day (1440 minutes) and make a copy for the cleaned data frame("all_trips_v2"):**